AddContact/.github/profile/README.md

 <div align="center">
-<h1>CardLink</h1>
+<h1>AddComtact</h1>
-    CardLink is entirely free and fully open-source. 🚀
+    AddComtact is entirely free and fully open-source. 🚀
 </div>

 ### About

-CardLink is an application aimed at modernizing the sharing of business cards within a company.
+AddComtact is an application aimed at modernizing the sharing of business cards within a company.
 It displays digital business cards in a web browser, accessible via NFC tags, QR-codes, or direct URLs.